Zalak Desai: Life and career

 Zalak is the daughter of Gujarati actress Falguni Desai.
 She was born and brought up in Mumbai.
 Zalak started her as a child artist(child Saloni)from the serial Saat Phere -Saloni ka Safar and at the age of 16 in serial Sajan Ghar Jaana Hai in 2009, just after she completed her 10th standard with 90 percentage aggregate from R.N.
 Shah High School, Mumbai.
 She took a break to complete her 12th and graduation in B.Sc Biotechnology from Mithibai College (University of Mumbai) and returned in the Sony Entertainment Television's serial Mooh Boli Shaadi in 2015.
 Later, she worked in the serial Mooh Boli Shaadi.
 She played Komal in Laado 2.

 In December 2019 she started playing goddess Rukmini alongside Sumedh Mudgalkar and Mallika Singh in Star Bharat's RadhaKrishn until it off-aired in January 2023.
 She married Neerav Shah on 27 December 2020.
-Since January 2025, she is playing Khyati Patel Kothari opposite Rahil Azam in StarPlus' Anupamaa.
+From January 2025 to September 2026, she played Khyati Patel Kothari opposite Rahil Azam in StarPlus' Anupamaa.